camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/eksctl.md

   --username admin
 ```

-Where `arn` is the ARN of your user or the role.
-The `group` is the Kubernetes role, where `system:masters` is a Kubernetes group for the admin role.
-Lastly, `username` is either the username itself or the role name, but can also be any other a arbitrary value.
-It's used for e.g. the audit logs to identify who did which operation.
+- `arn` is the identifier of your user or role.
+- `group` is the Kubernetes role and as an example `system:masters` is a Kubernetes group for the admin role.
+- `username` is either the username itself or the role name.
+It can also be any arbitrary value as it is used for the audit logs to identify the operation owner.

 More information about usage and other configuration options can be found in the [eksctl documentation](https://eksctl.io/usage/iam-identity-mappings/).